-In a world filled with change, it is often not the physical changes people find difficult but rather the emotional letting go of the way the world used to be and the taking on of a new role, identity, or way of being.
+In a world filled with change, it is often not the practical changes we find difficult but rather the emotional letting go of the way the world used to be and the taking on of new roles, identities, and ways of being.

-These psychological responses are called ‘transitions‘.
-They come in three stages.
-The first is to Separate from the way the world used to be and then turn to face the future.
-The second is to leave behind the security of the old world and step forward into the unknown: to take the risk of building something new.
+The first stage is to let go of the way the world used to be and turn to face the future.
+The second stage is to take the first step into the unknown: leaving behind the security of the old world and taking the risk of building something new.

 Crossing the Threshold

-As people cross this ‘Threshold’ stage they often find themselves feeling uncertain, disoriented, lonely, vulnerable, or afraid.
+As people enter this stage they can therefore naturally find themselves feeling uncertain, disoriented, lonely, vulnerable, or afraid.
 The old world has gone but the new world has not yet been built.
-This is the chrysalis stage between the caterpillar and the butterfly.
-Everything here is undefined.

-Your role here is to provide structure — for yourself and for others.
+Your role here is to provide structure — for yourself and then others.

-- First, bottom up, you can encourage people to find their own ways of coping with uncertainty, to develop their own capabilities for inner leadership.
+- First, bottom up, you can encourage people to develop their own inner leadership, to become better at coping with uncertainty.

-Teach them to centre and ground, make sense of their situations, and find more opportunities in a crisis.
-Then they will become confident of their abilities to manage their uncertainty and find more solutions to it.
+Teach them especially to centre and ground, make clearer sense of their situations, and find more opportunities in a crisis.

-- Second, top down, you can provide structure by putting in place the culture of your future vision.
+- Second, top down, you can provide external structure and security by putting the culture of your future vision in place.

 Management guru Peter Drucker wrote that, “Culture eats strategy for breakfast.”
-In this Threshold phase of transition you have the opportunity to put that culture in place.
+This Threshold phase of the transition gives you the opportunity to put that culture in place.

 You can sign up to daily posts here.